 Grant Criteria and Application Instructions

-Please read the following criteria and instructions carefully before submitting your LOI.
+Please read the following criteria and instructions carefully before submitting an LOI.

 Your project should meet the following criteria.

 We prioritize funding highly interactive, community-driven, collaborative works of art that are accessible to the public and civic in scope.

 We suggest you browse our website and look at the past grant recipients to get an idea of what we’ve funded in the past.